tux4kids/Tuxpaint-Android/README.md

 Issue 4: Android KeyEvent.KEYCODE_BACK cannot be handled successfully.

-Problem: The reason is that KeyEvent.KEYCODE_BACK in the Android will be changed into SDLK_AC_BACK in the SDL2.0, which is not processed by tuxpaint.
+Problem: The reason is that KeyEvent.KEYCODE_BACK in the Android will be changed into SDLK_AC_BACK in the SDL2.0, which is not processed by Tux Paint.

-Solution: From source code, we can find that the function of SDLK_AC_BACK is similar with SDLK_ESCAPE, which is processed by tuxpaint, thus add SDLK_AC_BACK to place where SDLK_ESCAPE exists.
+Solution: From source code, we can find that the function of SDLK_AC_BACK is similar with SDLK_ESCAPE, which is processed by Tux Paint, thus add SDLK_AC_BACK to place where SDLK_ESCAPE exists.

 Issue 5: Android 2.3.6 cannot save pictures when USB storage is connected on.